Demarest, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 27.27 mi of roadways, of which 21.56 mi were maintained by the municipality and 5.71 mi by Bergen County.

 County Route 501 and County Route 505 travels through Demarest.
 While Demarest is a small community, there are often traffic jams at around 8:00 am and 3:00 pm when all three grammar schools let out for the day.
 These small traffic jams usually occur at the intersection of County Road and Hardenburgh Avenue, and sometimes require the local police to direct traffic.

 Public transportation

-Demarest is served by Rockland Coaches routes 14ET and 20/20T, with a stop by the Duck Pond on County Route 501 which provides service to and from the Port Authority Bus Terminal in Midtown Manhattan and the Palisades Center in West Nyack, New York, a common shopping destination for many residents.
+Demarest is served by Rockland Coaches routes 20/20T, with a stop by the Duck Pond on County Route 501 which provides service to and from the Port Authority Bus Terminal in Midtown Manhattan and the Palisades Center in West Nyack, New York, a common shopping destination for many residents.

-Saddle River Tours / Ameribus offers rush hour service on the 20 / 84 route to the George Washington Bridge Bus Station.

 Demarest was served by the Demarest Railroad Depot until passenger traffic stopped in 1966.
 After the borough purchased the site in 1978, the station was restored and has been listed on the National Register of Historic Places since 2004.